arod19/sys-inspector/README.md

 # System Inspector

-Unix utility that inspects the system it runs on and creates a summarized report for the user.
+Unix utility written in C that inspects the system it runs on and creates a summarized report for the user.

 To compile and run: